V-MalM/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Created a visualization dashboard website using visualizations by plotting [weather data](WebVisualizations/Resources/cities.csv).
+Created a visualization dashboard website using visualizations by plotting [weather data for 07-30-2021](WebVisualizations/Resources/cities.csv).

 In building this dashboard, individual pages were created for each plot and a means to navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 The website has 7 pages
  * A landing page